Merkel heads to China to defend under-pressure German business

-BERLIN (Reuters) - Chancellor Angela Merkel flies to China on Wednesday to shore up German business interests challenged by Volkswagen’s (VOWG_p.DE) diesel emissions scandal and the flurry of deals clinched during President Xi Jinping’s visit to Britain last week.
+BERLIN, Oct 27 (Reuters) - Chancellor Angela Merkel flies to China on Wednesday to shore up German business interests challenged by Volkswagen’s diesel emissions scandal and the flurry of deals clinched during President Xi Jinping’s visit to Britain last week.

 Germany has the greatest trade exposure to China of the 28 European Union nations, largely thanks to demand for its cars and the strength of its engineering industry.
 But slower Chinese growth has hit German exporters and clouded their outlook.